ismaelOrtega14/node-red-contrib-firebase-cloud-messaging/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENSE][license-url] for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>